psganesh/TestNotes/AWS_Notes.md

   - Create Lambda => Create API GateWay
   - Create S3
     - ?????
-# Version Control with Lamba
+# Version Control with Lambda
   - Exam Tips
     - Can have multiple versions of Lambda Expressions.
     - Latest version will use $Latest